-- We affirm the inherent dignity in all of us, and we strive to maintain a climate of justice marked by respect for each other.
-We acknowledge that our society carries within it historical and deep-rooted misunderstandings and biases, and therefore we will endeavor to foster mutual understanding among the many parts of our whole.
+We affirm the dignity inherent in all of us, and we strive to maintain a climate of equity and justice demonstrated by respect for one another.
+We acknowledge that our society carries within it historical and deep-rooted injustices and biases.
+Therefore, we endeavor to foster mutual understanding and respect among the many parts of our whole.

-- We confront and reject all manifestations of discrimination, including those based on race, ethnicity, gender, age, disability, sexual orientation, religious or political beliefs, status within or outside the university, or any of the other differences among people which have been excuses for misunderstanding, dissension or hatred.
+We confront and reject all manifestations of discrimination, including those based on race, ethnicity, gender and gender expression, age, visible and non-visible disability, nationality, sexual orientation, citizenship status, veteran status, religious/non-religious, spiritual, or political beliefs, socio-economic class, status within or outside the university, or any of the other differences among people which have been excuses for misunderstanding, dissension or hatred.
 We recognize and cherish the richness contributed to our lives by our diversity.
-We take pride in our various achievements, and we celebrate our differences.
+We take pride in all our achievements, and we celebrate our differences.

-- We recognize that each of us has an obligation to the community of which we have chosen to be a part.
-We will strive to build a true community of spirit and purpose based on mutual respect and caring."
+We recognize that each of us has an obligation to the UC Davis community of which we have chosen to be a part.
+We will strive to build and maintain a culture and climate based on mutual respect and caring.

 Contact us: email@example.com